 The maximum amount of fees that can be paid to non-executive directors is subject to approval by shareholders at the Annual General Meeting.
 Fees for non-executive directors are currently fixed at up to \$250,000 and are not linked to the performance of the company.
 However, to align directors' interests with shareholder interests, the directors are encouraged to hold shares in the Company.
-Options have been and will be issued to directors of the Company.

 The purpose of issuing options to directors as part of a remuneration package is to be able to attract, retain and motivate people of the highest calibre to oversee management of the Company's operations by providing them with an opportunity to participate in the company's future growth and give them an incentive to contribute to that growth.

-The issue of options as a part of remuneration packages is a well established practice of public listed companies and, in the case of the Company, has the benefit of conserving cash whilst properly rewarding the directors.
+The issue of options as part of remuneration packages is a well established practice of public listed companies and, in the case of the Company, has the benefit of conserving cash whilst properly rewarding the directors.

-- Performance based remuneration
+Performance based remuneration

 The Board seeks to align the interests of shareholders and executive directors through a performance related incentive package where applicable.
-No performance based amounts have been paid or determined to be paid to the Executive Director/Executive at this stage of the Company's development.
+No performance based amounts have been paid or determined to be paid to the Executive at this stage of the Company's development.

-- Company Performance, Shareholder Wealth and Director/Executive Remuneration
+Company Performance, Shareholder Wealth and Director/ Executive Remuneration